The Bankrate promise

 When shopping for an insurance company, comparing quotes is one of the most helpful things you can do.
 In addition to your driver profile, your chosen coverage limits, add-ons and deductibles will also determine your rate.
 Make sure to get several quotes for the same type and amount of coverage for accuracy.

 The amount of car insurance coverage you need has a direct impact on your premium.
-As a general rule, the higher your coverage limits are, the more your policy will cost.
-On the other hand, choosing a high deductible could lead to paying a considerably lower rate.
+As a general rule, the higher your coverage limits are, the more your policy will cost, but the greater financial protection you have if you need to file a claim.
+On the other hand, choosing a high deductible could help you secure a lower rate.
+However, you should consider whether you can afford to pay a higher deductible if you were to get into an accident.

 If you lease or finance your car, you will probably need to purchase a full coverage policy, which includes collision, comprehensive and liability.
 If you own your vehicle, you may have the option to purchase a cheaper minimum coverage policy that includes minimum coverage only, but it will not offer as much financial protection.